 External History.
 In the ten or so centuries of hand copying the text of the New Testament documents several variations in wording surface in 5:1-6 from comparing the several thousand manuscripts that contain this passage of scripture.
 But only one place reflects a variation considered sufficiently significant to impact Bible translation, in the editorial opinion of The Greek New Testament (4th rev. ed.).
-In verse four, the participle or dmeotephuévoç is replaced with aquotephuévoç.2 The first participle dmeotephuévoç means 'withheld by fraud' while the second participle ἀφυστερημένος means just 'withheld.'
-Although Sinaiticus and Vaticanus, two of the three most important early manuscripts, support the second participle, the external evidence still favors the first participle and internal evidence is significantly in favor of the first participle.3
+In verse four, the participle $\dot{\sigma}$ $\dot{\sigma}$ participle ἀφυστερημένος means just 'withheld.'
+Although Sinaiticus and Vaticanus, two of the three most important early manuscripts, support the second participle, the external evidence still favors the first participle and internal evidence is significantly in favor of the first participle.